 There are several states that all data sources can be in:

-• Failed: The last graph index failed.
+Error: The last graph index failed.
 If you hover over Move info you will be shown why.
-Note that each time a data source runs object indexing.
+Note that each time a data source runs it refreshes the index.

 Type